Sum of Measures 1—5 (Total Package)

 |02B1 - Interest rate adjustments||

-No amount/estimate: 16 April 2020: (i) The CBSL has reduced monetary policy rates by 50 basis points since March 2020; (ii) The rate at which CBSL grants advances to commercial banks for temporary liquidity needs has been lowered from 15% to 10%; (iii) 6 May 2020, The CBSL has reduced monetary policy rates by 100 basis points since March 2020 from 6.5% to 5.5% for the Standing Deposit Facility Rate and from 7.5% to 6.5% for the Standing Lending Facility Rate.
-The bank rate was also reduced from 10% to 9.5%; 9 July 2020, The CBSL has reduced monetary policy rates from 5.5% to 4.5% for the Standing Deposit Facility Rate (SDFR), from 6.5% to 5.5% for the Standing Lending Facility Rate (SLFR), and the bank rate from 9.5% to 8.5%, where they have since remained unchanged.
-18 August 2021, CBSL has increased SDFR and SLFR by 50 basis points each, to 5% and 6%, respectively; (iv) 1 June 2021, In connection with CBSL’s request to licensed banks to defer recovery of capital and/or interest on performing credit facilities, borrowers of Rupee facilities may only be charged an interest rate not exceeding the 364-days Treasury Bills auction rate at 5.18% p.a. plus 1% p.a. only on the deferred amount and for the deferred period and a concessionary interest rate considering the prevailing low interest rates for foreign currency loans; (v) 18 August 2021, CBSL has increased the Statutory Reserve Ratio (SRR) applicable on all rupee deposit liabilities of licensed commercial banks (LCBs) by 2 percentage points to 4%.
+No amount/estimate: 16 April 2020: (i) The CBSL has reduced monetary policy rates by 50 basis points since March 2020; (ii) The rate at which CBSL grants advances to commercial banks for temporary liquidity needs has been lowered from 15% to 10%; (iii) 6 May 2020, The CBSL has reduced monetary policy rates by 100 basis points since March 2020 from 6.5% to 5.5% for the Standing Deposit Facility Rate (SDFR) and from 7.5% to 6.5% for the Standing Lending Facility Rate (SLFR).
+The bank rate was also reduced from 10% to 9.5%; 9 July 2020, The CBSL has reduced monetary policy rates from 5.5% to 4.5% for the SDFR, from 6.5% to 5.5% for the SLFR, and the bank rate from 9.5% to 8.5%, where they have since remained unchanged.
+18 August 2021, CBSL has increased SDFR and SLFR by 50 basis points each, to 5% and 6%, respectively; (iv) 1 June 2021, Ceiling interest rate for borrowers of Rupee facilities is the 364-days Treasury Bills auction rate at 5.18% p.a. plus 1% p.a. on the deferred amount and for the deferred period and a concessionary interest rate considering the prevailing low interest rates for foreign currency loans; (v) 18 August 2021, CBSL has increased the Statutory Reserve Ratio (SRR) applicable on all rupee deposit liabilities of licensed commercial banks (LCBs) by 2 percentage points to 4%.